Visual and Design Vocabulary

 Shape: refers to the flat, 2-dimensional aspects of form.

-between positive and negative space is sometimes referred to as figure/ground,
+relationship between positive and negative space is sometimes referred to as

 aspects of both and often depending on the viewer’s point of view.

-dimensional surface.
-The technique uses precise mathematical concepts and is
+two-dimensional surface.
+The technique uses precise mathematical concepts and is based

-based on the illusion that all parallel horizontal edges or lines of forms that are
+on the illusion that all parallel horizontal edges or lines of forms that are receding from

-dimensional surface using various value contrasts where the lowest contrasts
+two-dimensional surface using various value contrasts where the lowest contrasts create

-Color Space: refers to the illusion of space created by color temperature and saturation.
+Color Space: refers to the illusion of space created by color temperature and/or color

 materials to mimic or look like the surface of another material.

-Time/Motion: the depiction of time in art is used in both actual and illusionistic ways.
+Time/Motion: the depiction of time in art is used in both actual and implied ways.
 Time can be

 depicted as movement or as a moment stopped.